 - Nonimmune hydrops fetalis is more common.
 It accounts for up to 90% of cases of hydrops.
 The condition occurs when a disease or medical condition affects the body's ability to manage fluid.
-There are three main causes for this type, heart or lung problems, severe anemia (e.g. from thalassemia or infections), and genetic or developmental problems, including Turner syndrome.
+There are three main causes for this type, heart or lung problems, severe anemia (such as from thalassemia or infections), and genetic or developmental problems, including Turner syndrome.

 The number of babies who develop immune hydrops fetalis has dropped due to a medicine called RhoGAM.
 This drug is given as an injection to pregnant mothers who are at risk for Rh incompatibility.
 The drug prevents them from making antibodies against their babies' red blood cells.
-(There are other, much rarer, blood group incompatibilities that can also cause immune hydrops fetalis but RhoGAM does not help with these.)
+(There are other, much rarer, blood group incompatibilities that can also cause immune hydrops fetalis, but RhoGAM does not help with these.)

 Symptoms depend on the severity of the condition.
 Mild forms may cause: